Providing the best start to education

 Ensure a culture of mastery within the curriculum for all year groups by all teachers.

-Embed ‘Mastering Number Project’ for all EYFS and KS1 teaching staff.
+Embed NEW ‘Fluency Bee’ for all EYFS and KS1 teaching staff.
 Ensure 15-minute daily programme is being followed.

-Develop a balance between WRM workbooks and recording problem solving and written methods in exercise books.
+Continue to develop a balance between WRM workbooks and recording problem-solving, open-ended tasks and written methods in exercise books.

 Online CPD from White Rose and NCTEM utilised through the year.